1C0D/Obsidian-Reveal-File-in-explorer/README.md

 # Reveal File in Explorer

 reveal active file in explorer by clicking on the header title (works on several windows)

+Settings:
+Option to fold all folders where the revealed file is not in

 ![demo](demo.jpg)